The Best Isle of Skye Itinerary Scotland by JetSettingFools.com

 It is essential to make reservations at nearly all Skye restaurants in advance – especially during the busy summer season.

-Tips for Day 2 Sightseeing Without a Car: Isle of Skye Tour
+Tips for Day 2 Sightseeing Without a Car

 Book a Fairy Pool Tour on Isle of Skye, Scotland

-Getting to some of the far-flung places on Isle of Skye without a car can be trying.
-While the local buses serve most attractions (except for the lighthouse), it is difficult to line up consecutive buses to see more than one place.
+While the local buses serve most spots (except for the lighthouse), it is difficult to line them up to see more than one place.

 Isle of Skye 1 Day Tour with Real Scottish Journeys

 We opted to join a 1 Day Skye Tour with Real Scottish Journeys – and loved it!
-The tour includes photo stops at top attractions, with time for exploration at Neist Point, The Fairy Glen and Fairy Pools.
+The outing included photo stops at top attractions, with time for exploration at Neist Point, The Fairy Glen and Fairy Pools.
 Plus, the guides are knowledgeable, engaging and humorous.
-Read the reviews!
+Read reviews!

 Isle of Skye Tour with Whisky